masa-finance/docs/docs/use-cases/bot-killer.md

 - **Bot-proof airdrop distributions:** you can implement Masa Green SBT to verify airdrop claimers through on-chain 2FA in order to prevent airdrop distribution bot manipulations
 - **Bot-proof governance voting:** you can implement Masa Green SBT to kill bot manipulation of your community or DAO governance voting process through on-chain 2FA

+## Mint a Masa Green using the Masa CLI

 ### Install Masa CLI

 This guide covers using the Masa CLI to mint a Masa Green SBT.
 You can use either `yarn` or `npm` for the installation.